 In an efficient market, everyone has the same information, so their trading is consistent and allows the broker-dealers to generate a steady profit.

-After all, one kid is not typically bigger than the other in the teeter-totter, or it's not going to work.
+After all, one kid is not typically bigger than the other in the teeter-totter, or it won’t work.

-Sometimes, however, the spread is a little larger or smaller than normal.
+The spread is sometimes a little larger or smaller than normal.
 In a situation like this, it’s not because of a change in the market information.